|

 decisions regarding patient care are administrative rather

+than medical in nature.
 That is worth repeating for emphasis: Under

 ERISA, HMOs like Kaiser Permanente were protected from malpractice